 If the seller of the land is not the owner, they should have a Power of Attorney that authorizes them to sell the plot.
 Always check the Power of Attorney when buying from any seller.

 The Sales Deed records the transfer of land ownership from the seller to the buyer.
 You can get it validated at the sub-registrar's office.

-An Encumbrance Certificate documents all the transaction related to the land.
+An Encumbrance Certificate documents all the transactions related to the land.
 It serves as proof that the land you are buying is free of any monetary or legal bindings.